Watch this short video where David explains about Juvenile Plea Agreements in Arizona:

 - The right to remain silent

 - And even the right to Appeal.

 If the Judge accepts the Juvenile Plea Bargain, then he will enter in a finding of delinquency, and then set the case for “Disposition Hearing” (i.e. Sentencing).

-If you or a loved one have more questions about an Juvenile Plea Agreement in Arizona, contact the Law Offices of David Michael Cantor and speak to an attorney today.
+If you or a loved one have more questions about a Juvenile Plea Agreement in Arizona, contact DM Cantor and speak to an attorney today.